chicbass/chicbass.github.io/aem_ex_e_2.md

 1. Adobe will introduce physical security measures
 2. Adobe will develop custom components for Production
 3. **Adobe will review code changes on the production branch**

 > 11
-> What is a responsibility of an architect persona on a typical AFM project?
+> What is a responsibility of an architect persona on a typical AEM project?

 1. Quality of the delivery; ensuring that it meets the criteria
 2. Defining the budget and resourcing the project based on that budget
 3. **The high-level design of the solution and system**

 > 12
-> Which best practice can be used to customize core AFM components?
+> Which best practice can be used to customize core AEM components?

 1. Overlay core AEM component under /libs/<website-name\>/components/<MyComponent\>
 2. Refactor core component Itself under core/wcm/<component-name\>
 3. **Overlay core AEM component under/apps/<website-name\>/components/<MyComponent\>**

 > 13
-> Which AFM feature should an organization use when they want to control all mobile and web properties from a single platform while maintaining consistency and brand identity across campaigns and messaging?
+> Which AEM feature should an organization use when they want to control all mobile and web properties from a single platform while maintaining consistency and brand identity across campaigns and messaging?

 1. AEM Projects
 2. **Multi-site Management**